mbeeman4/mbeeman4.github.io/_pages/about.md

   - /about.html
 ---

-Max Beeman is a PhD candidate at Stanford University.
+Max Beeman is a PhD candidate studying environmental fluid mechanics at Stanford University.